 The following people are most at risk for hypothermia:

-- Elderly people, who often have other illnesses, such as hypothyroidism, heart disease, or circulation problems, or take medicines that interfere with the body's ability to regulate its temperature
+- Elderly people, even if they have no other illnesses, such as hypothyroidism, heart disease, or circulation problems, or take medicines that interfere with the body's ability to regulate its temperature

 - Elderly people with inadequate food, clothing, or heat.
 Often these people sit alone for hours or days at a time in a cold apartment or home.
 Improper nutrition also makes older people more susceptible to the cold.

 - Infants and toddlers sleeping in cold bedrooms